 Prohibition also promoted the bad pattern of drinking.
 It was infrequent but very heavy drinking.
 This was promoted by speakeasies.

 Prohibition also deprived the state of needed revenue.
 And it was at the same time it was causing increased crime.
 There were higher costs for policing, courts, and jails.
 So these burdens that had to be met by taxpayers.

 Most people had supported Prohibition in Alabama.
 Then they saw that the presumed cure was much worse that the disease.
 So they called for an end to the failed experiment.
 And they did so by a vote of nearly 60% in favor of Repeal.

-Yet much temperance sentiment remains.
+Yet many temperance beliefs remain.
 For example, many counties still prohibit the sale of alcoholic beverages.
 Anti-alcohol attitudes are also seen in high taxes on alcohol.
-And on Sunday prohibitions of alcohol sales.
+And in Blue Laws.
+They require no Sunday alcohol sales.

 Perhaps in the 21st century all vestiges of Prohibition in Alabama will disappear.
 But don’t count on it.
 Neo-prohibitionism is strong in the state.
 And, even today, almost one in five US adults favors prohibition nation-wide.
 And they support making it illegal for anyone to drink any alcohol.
 That’s stricter than National Prohibition.
 Contrary to popular belief, Prohibition did not prohibit drinking.
 Discover more at What Did Prohibition Prohibit?
 It Wasn’t Drinking.